-Prerequisites, 12 credits of 200-level course work in chemistry.
-May be repeated once.
+Prerequisites: 12 credits of 200-level course work in chemistry.
 Open to junior and senior chemistry and biochemistry majors and chemistry minors.
-(Second semester/1 credit/1 class hour)

-Students use the current literature to investigate a significant topic of personal interest.
+(Second semester/1 credit, with permission of the department, or 3 credits) An advanced study in the chemical and biochemical sciences.
+Every year the topic may vary according to the instructor and student interest.
 Electronic searches, written reports and oral presentations are required to demonstrate familiarity with the literature and integrated understanding of the particular topic under consideration.